 What is the Procedure?

-Your placement surgery will begin with a consultation with Dr. Shillingburg.
-During this visit, he will conduct a thorough examination of your mouth and take digital X-rays to ensure you are healthy enough to receive implants.
+Your placement surgery will begin with a consultation with dentist.
+During this visit, they will conduct a thorough examination of your mouth and take digital X-rays to ensure you are healthy enough to receive implants.

 The next step will be to place the implants.
-To do this, Dr. Shillingburg will make a small incision in the gums through which he will attach the metal posts to your bone.
+To do this, we will make a small incision in the gums through which we will attach the metal posts to your bone.
 You will be given an anesthetic before your surgery to ensure you do not feel any discomfort.

 After your implants are in place, it will take between 4 to 6 months for your mouth and gums to heal.
-During your final appointment, Dr. Shillingburg will install your new fixed-dentures or overdentures.
+During your final appointment, we will install your new fixed-dentures or overdentures.
 Soon, you will be able to enjoy a bright, beautiful new smile!

 To learn more about our implant procedure or implant-retained dentures, please call our office at 972-947-5742, send us an email, or schedule an appointment online.
 Together, we can find the best treatment for your smile!